jquacinella/dev-env/README.md

 ## Tips

+- **Always activate the virtual environment** before running Ansible commands: `source activate.sh`
 - Run the playbook multiple times safely (it's idempotent)
 - Test in a VM or container first
 - Commit your customized configs to version control
-- After running, restart your terminal or run `source ~/.zshrc`
+- After running the playbook, restart your terminal or run `source ~/.zshrc`
+- The `.venv/` directory is local to this project and won't interfere with system Python packages
+- You can safely delete `.venv/` and re-run `./setup.sh` if you encounter issues